atomjump/loop-server/README.md

  "server": "http://yourserver.com"
 ```

-7. In a MySQL prompt, run 'create database ssshout'.
+7. In a MySQL prompt, run 'create database atomjump'.
 Then from the command line:
 ```
- mysql -u youruser -p ssshout < db/atomjump-loop-shell.sql
+ mysql -u youruser -p atomjump < db/atomjump-loop-shell.sql
 ```